Kansas Museum of History - Tours

 - Home School Wednesdays (4th grade and older)

 For those who prefer to lead their own group, we offer self-guided tours that include a walk on the nature trail.
 These self-guided visits still must register at least two weeks in advance.

 - Lewis and Clark on the Nature Trail - explore our nature trail using exploration tools and journal

-- Fun at the Museum - activity guides to print and bring along
+- Scavenger Hunts - activity guides to print and bring along

 The State Archives, located at the same complex in Topeka, also offers guided tours, which are scheduled separately.